siuying/websnap/README.md

     # WebSnap.new can optionally accept a URL or a File.
     kit = WebSnap.new('http://google.com')
     kit = WebSnap.new(File.new('/path/to/html'))

+## Attributions

+* This application use wkhtmltoimage as backend
+* This gem is a clone of PDFKit, which use wkhtmltopdf to generate PDF

 ## Note on Patches/Pull Requests